jmquigley/quill-markup/README.md

 - `admonition` - special strings like TODO or FIXME.
 This is the foreground color
 - `admonitionBackground` - background color for special strings like TODO and FIXME
+- `attribute` - special mode attribute highlighting (like ascii doc keys and attributes)
 - `background (white)` - the editor background color
 - `blockquote`
 - `bold`
 - `chevron` - the paren, brace, brackets around an item (such as a link)
+- `comment` - a comment block within the document.
+These sections are not used when the document is generated.
 - `fence` - The color of the fenced code region
 - `foreground (black)` - the editor foreground color
 - `forumula` - LaTeX formula regions or inlines